 Ed.
-S. in Counselor Education M. Ed. in School Counseling B. M. in Music Education Licensed Professional Counselor (Alabama, #3827) National Certified Counselor
+D. in Educational Leadership (in progress) Ed.
+S. in School Counseling M. Ed. in School Counseling B. M. in Music Education Licensed Professional Counselor (Alabama, #3827) National Certified Counselor

 Daniel Birdsong is the second and third grade professional school counselor at Creek View Elementary School (CVES) in Alabaster City Schools.
 He is a Licensed Professional Counselor (LPC) in Alabama (#3827) and a National Certified Counselor (NCC).

 Daniel earned a Bachelor of Music degree in Choral Music Education and a Master of Education degree in School Counseling from the University of Montevallo.
-He earned an Educational Specialist degree from Jacksonville State University in Counselor Education and is currently pursuing a Educational Doctorate degree in Educational Leadership from Samford University.
+He earned an Educational Specialist degree from Jacksonville State University in School Counseling and is currently pursuing an Educational Doctorate degree in Educational Leadership from Samford University.

 Daniel is passionate about supporting all students’ personal/social, academic, and career development.
 By coordinating and implementing a comprehensive counseling program in accordance with the American School Counselor Association (ASCA) National Model and Alabama State Plan, Daniel provides developmentally appropriate counseling activities through classroom guidance, individual and small group counseling, and responsive services.
 He assists with coordinating community resources to support at-risk students through a variety of programs and services.
 He is the Section 504 coordinator and is a member of the Problem-Solving Team and Special Education Referral Team.
 He coordinates the Peer Helpers’ Program through collaboration with the Thompson High School Peer Helpers and provides monthly training and service opportunities to students.
 He also promotes and advocates for the program as the chair of the CVES Counseling Advisory Committee.